realtimeradio/rcf_design/docs/40-Design.md

 The data products which must be produced by RCF are:

+1. Complex-valued sample streams, representing voltage time series for each polarization, antenna, and frequency channel.
-1. Channelized voltages, which are used by RCP for image processing and transient searching.
+These are used by RCP for image processing and transient searching.
 As discussed in Section \ref{sec:freq-res}, three different channelization products are required:
     1. Narrowband continuum (NC) channelized voltages, covering 700 - 2000 MHz, with a channel bandwidth of <146.8 kHz.
     2. Zoom band "A" (AC) channelized voltages, covering 1388 - 1422 MHz, with a channel bandwidth of <9.25 kHz.
     3. Zoom band "B" (BC) channelized voltages, covering 1419.93 - 1420.88 MHz, with a channel bandwidth of <1.42 kHz.
+2. Complex-valued streams representing voltage time series from channelized, dual-polarization beams formed in 4 different directions.
-2. 4 channelized beams, which are used by PTS for pulsar timing.
-These should cover the band 700 - 2000 MHz, with a channel bandwidth of >2048 kHz.
+These are used by PT for pulsar timing.
+Each beam should cover the band 700 - 2000 MHz, with a channel bandwidth of >2048 kHz.
+It is assumed that the two polarizations of each beam will correspond to the native polarizations of the DSA2000 antennas.

 ## Hardware